-Covid-19: Nearly 88 lakh signed up for vaccines in three hours after registration began, says Centre

-Union Health Minister Harsh Vardhan made the comments a day after multiple users said that the government’s portal had crashed within minutes.
+Coronavirus: Health minister urges people to remain calm as oxygen crisis continues

+Union Health Minister Harsh Vardhan on Thursday urged the public to remain calm amid a surge in Covid-19 infections.
+He noted the scarcity of oxygen in the country and said that getting the correct information related to it was crucial.
+“Those who need oxygen should get it but it’s not right if someone thinks he/she needs oxygen, due to lack of knowledge,” he said.

+Vardhan also said that the war against Covid-19 began with no knowledge about the virus but they were now armed with some information, according to ANI.
+The Union health minister said that the fatality rate in India was 1.11%.
+“We need to focus on the treatment and diagnosis of Covid patients,” the Union health minister said, according to ANI.
+“We need to provide medical advice to them through telecommunication.”

-Union Health Minister Harsh Vardhan on Thursday said that within three hours of opening the registration for Covid-19 vaccines for beneficiaries between 18 and 45, nearly 88 lakh people were able to get registered for the inoculation drive, reported ANI.
+Vardhan said that within three hours of opening the registration for Covid-19 vaccines for beneficiaries between 18 and 45, nearly 88 lakh people were able to get registered for the inoculation drive, reported ANI.

 The Union health minister’s remarks came a day after registration for all adults began.
 Multiple social media users had complained that the government’s CoWin portal, its mobile app and the Aarogya Setu app had all crashed within minutes of the registrations opening for all adults.
 Many also complained that they could not book appointments for getting the shots in their state.